 See it from the Sea

-Kalalau Trail – This was one of my number one bucket list trails of ever.
-You need a permit to go past 2 miles of the 11 mile trail, and we didn’t get one in time.
+Kalalau Trail – This was one of my number one bucket list trails ever, and top Kauai adventures.
+You need a permit to go past 2 miles of the 11 mile Kalalau Trail, and we didn’t get one in time.
 So, we just did 2 miles in and 2 out, which was actually perfect for my parents.
 The Kalalau trail runs along the jagged cliffs and through tons of tropical plants, secluded beaches, and streams, often with audible waves crashing a few hundred feet below you off the side of the trail.
 People who do the entire 11 miles usually camp at the end, on Kalalau beach, and spend a day or a few out there in the ruggedly beautiful place.
 This is on my lifetime bucket list 10000%.

 Above the Na Pali – Pihea Trail – After you drive up past Waimea Canyon, you get to a couple lookouts the have stunning spanning views above the end of the Na Pali coastline.
 Check out the Kalalau Lookout and the Pu’u O Kila Lookout, which then gives way to the Pihea Trail.
 This trail runs above the coastline with stunning views before turning inland towards the wet part of Kauai (the wettest place on earth is in Kauai actually!) for some more mileage.
 You can take the Pihea trail in a bit of a U-shape, or change to the Alaka’i Swamp trail halfway through which ends at another viewpoint.

 Waimea Canyon, or the “Grand Canyon of the Pacific,” is ridiculously impressive.
-With jagged cliffy canyons resemblant of the Na Pali and an opulent massive waterfall visible from the entire canyon, it’s a sight not to miss.
+With jagged cliffy canyons resemblant of the Na Pali and an opulent massive waterfall visible from the entire canyon, it’s a sight not to miss and truly one of the best Kauai adventures.

 If you take the 155 road up from Waimea, you will start to get unbelievable views as you ascend the mountain – many people pull over for photos!
 You can stop at the Waimea Canyon Lookout, or the Pu’u Hinahina Lookout as well.